 Flights to Cebu through the award-winning and second busiest airport in the country, Mactan-Cebu International Airport, doesn’t just let you explore the province’s natural wonders and its vibrant capital of Cebu City.

-Its location makes Cebu one of, if not the best, entry points for travelers who want to explore the best tourist spots in the Philippines.
+Its location makes Cebu one of, if not the best, entry points for travelers who want to explore the best tourist spots in the Philippines, as there are many nearby destinations that are easily accessible from the province.

 Compared to flying direct from Manila, flights from Cebu to Boracay Island and Siargao Island are faster and airfare is lower because of its proximity.
 Other popular destinations, like Bohol and its natural wonders like the Chocolate Hills and beaches, are also just a ferry ride away.